 The Indices and Structure of the Paris Stock Exchange

-There are three distinct sections of the French equities market.
-These include:
+There are three distinct sections of the French equities market:

-- Nouveau Marche – this list features rapidly expanding start up companies which are looking for more capital in order to finance their expansion and which are linked to the European equity growth market Euro.nm.
+- The Nouveau Marché – This list features rapidly expanding startup companies that are looking for more capital in order to finance their expansion, and which are linked to the European equity growth market Euro.nm.

-- There is also a 4th market, called Marche Libre, however this is not regulated and is administered by Euronext Paris to handle transactions in securities that are not listed on any of the other 3 markets.
+- There is also a fourth market, called Marché Libre.
+However this is not regulated, and is administered by Euronext Paris to handle transactions in securities that are not listed on any of the other three markets.

 There is also a family of different indices that are calculated by Euronext Paris:

-- SBF 250 Index – this is a long term performance benchmark for equity portfolios and which includes the entirety of the SBF 120 index in a structure which is determined by sector.
+- SBF 250 Index – This is a long-term performance benchmark for equity portfolios, which includes the entirety of the SBF 120 index in a structure that is determined by sector.

-- The MIDCAC Index – this is another important index which includes one hundred of the Premier Marche and Nouveau Marche’s most liquid mid-sized stocks, and this index is calculated on the basis of closing and opening prices, standing as a benchmark for funds.
+- The MIDCAC Index – This is another important index, which includes 100 of the Premier Marché and Nouveau Marché’s most liquid mid-sized stocks, and is calculated on the basis of closing and opening prices, standing as a benchmark for funds.

-- The Nouveau Marche Index – this represents stocks which are in the growth market
+- The Nouveau Marché Index – This represents stocks that are in the growth market.

-- SBF-FCI – an index which has its basis on a convertible bond selection representing a minimum of 70% of this market’s total capitalisation, calculated twice per day.
+- SBF-FCI – This is an index based on a convertible bond selection representing a minimum of 70% of this market’s total capitalisation, calculated twice a day.